LisaHackett97/MS1-Dog-Daycare/README.md

 Select this file for screenshot [Run Locally](https://github.com/LisaHackett97/MS1-Dog-Daycare/blob/master/readme-assets/run-project-locally.png)

 To Clone, follow the below steps:

 1. Log into GitHub and select the repository, MS1-Dog-Daycare
 2. Select Code
 3. Click https and copy the link
 4. Open git bash
 5. Change the working directory to where you want the cloned directory
 6. Use command git clone and the copied URL
-7. Press enter
+7. Press ente

 Select this file for screenshot [Clone repo](https://github.com/LisaHackett97/MS1-Dog-Daycare/blob/master/readme-assets/clone-project.png)

 Forking the repository:

 1. Log into GitHub and select the repository, MS1-Dog-Daycare
 2. Select Fork on top right hand corner.
 3. A copy should be created in your github profile and pull requests submitted.

 GitHub docs link [Forking a repository](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/cloning-and-forking-repositories-from-github-desktop#forking-a-repository)

 [Back to table of contents](#table-of-contents)